What is the "Gospel"?

 The New Theology

 God has placed within His Word many warnings directed at those who fellowship among the saints but are, in truth, children of Satan.
 They are the tares among the wheat Jesus spoke of, and in most cases are blind to their own condition, for as Scripture says, “the heart is deceitful above all things, and desperately wicked – who can know it?”
 (Jer.
 17:9).
-But their blindness is reinforced by the preaching they are hearing, which dogmatically holds to interpretations that are rarely found among Christian authors prior to the late 1800’s.
-We do not suggest that there is no room for differences of interpretation among good men; but when the Scriptures are always preached with the same bent (as in the following examples), with regular invitations to “get right with God” (as in most evangelical churches today), the result can destroy people’s souls.
-Some of these interpretations include the following:
+This natural blind and deceived condition is exacerbated by the preaching they are hearing, which dogmatically holds to interpretations that are rarely found among Christian authors prior to the late 1800’s.
+We do not suggest that there is no room for differences of interpretation of individual passages among good men; but when the Scriptures are always preached with the same bent (as in the following examples), with regular invitations for backsliders to “get right with God," the result can destroy people’s souls.
+Some of these modern interpretations include the following:

-1. The falling-away passages in the book of Hebrews (chapters 2 & 3; 6:1-7; 10:26-31, and others) are preached as if speaking to backsliders, not to those who are lost.
-No great preachers or commentators I know of prior to the 20th century take such a view of Hebrews.
+3. New Testament apostasy (falling-away) passages, such as those in the book of Hebrews (chapters 2 & 3; 6:1-7; 10:26-31, and others), are preached as if speaking to backsliders, not to those who are lost.
+Few if any great preachers or commentators I know of prior to the 20th century take such a view of Hebrews.
 In fact, most write that the book of Hebrews contains many serious warnings to those in the church who are trusting in false confidences, and thus are lost.
-Even if such people are challenged on their lack of love for the Lord and His Word, the challenge is powerless because they have already been given a theological underpinning for believing that they can live in a long-term, cold-hearted condition and merely be “backslidden”!
-To such presumptuous professors, Spurgeon said,
+If these passages are preached assuming they refer to true Christians, our pastoral challenges for people to come back to God from their backslidden condition are powerless because our hearers have already been given a theological underpinning for believing that they can live in a long-term, cold-hearted condition and merely be “backslidden,” and still get to heaven in the end!
+Spurgeon said to such presumptuous professors,

 Beware, I pray thee, of presuming that thou art saved.
 If thy heart be renewed, if thou shalt hate the things that thou didst once love, and love the things that thou didst once hate; if thou hast really repented; if there be a thorough change of mind in thee; if thou be born again, then thou hast reason to rejoice; but if there be no vital change, no inward godliness; if there be no love to God, no prayer, no work of the Holy Spirit, then thy saying ‘I am saved’ is but thine own assertion, and it may delude, but it will not deliver thee.”

-7. The parable of the seed and the sower is preached as a parable about how the Word of God falls on the hearts of Christians.
+5. The parables of Jesus, most often given as warnings to false professors (such as the very religious, but very lost, Pharisees), are preached today not as salvation passages but as moral lessons for Christians – for example, the seed and the sower is seen as a parable about how the Word of God falls on the hearts of Christians.
 But the passage indicates that only one of the four bears any fruit, thus only one is saved.
 To preach it otherwise is to allow those who are “unfruitful” because they are, for example, distracted by riches and the cares of this world, to be deceived into a false sense of security.

 Sin and the Christian

-Those who preach the above interpretations would say they are simply acknowledging the presence of sin in the life of the Christian, which is indeed a biblical truth, for John says that “If we say that we have no sin, we deceive ourselves and the truth is not in us” (1 John 1:8).
-In fact, I would suggest that no one is more aware of the reality of sin in their life than a true Christian.
-To deny it would be both unreasonable and unbiblical: “If we say that we have no sin, we deceive ourselves, and the truth is not in us.”
-(1 Jn.
-1:8) We are painfully aware of it as Christians, as Paul was when he admitted that “the good that I would I do not: but the evil which I would not, that I do,” and then cried out, “O wretched man that I am! who shall deliver me from the body of this death?”
-(Rom.
-7:19, 24).
-As Spurgeon said, “The man who is converted cannot live as he likes; or rather, he is so changed by the Holy Spirit that if he could live as he likes, he would never sin.”
+Those who preach the above interpretations would say they are simply acknowledging the presence of sin in the life of the Christian, which is indeed true, for the Bible says, "there is not a just man on earth who does good and does not sin" (Ecclesiastes 7:20).
+Even for the Christian, John says that “If we say that we have no sin, we deceive ourselves and the truth is not in us” (1 John 1:8).
+In fact, I would suggest that no one is more aware of the reality of sin in his life than a true Christian.
+To deny it would be prideful, unreasonable and unbiblical: “If we say that we have no sin, we deceive ourselves, and the truth is not in us” (1 John 1:8).
+As Christians, we are painfully aware of our own remaining sin, as Paul was when he admitted that “For the good that I will to do, I do not do; but the evil I will not to do, that I practice,” and then cried out, “O wretched man that I am!
+Who will deliver me from this body of death?”
+(Romans 7:19, 24).
+But here is one of the differences between the sin of a false professor and that of a true Christian.
+"For the false professor," someone has said, "sin is his couch of ease; but for the true Christian, it is his bed of thorns."
+Spurgeon said it this way: “The man who is converted cannot live as he likes; or rather, he is so changed by the Holy Spirit that if he could live as he likes, he would never sin.”

+But we are on dangerous ground when we begin comparing ourselves with "sinning saints" in Scripture.
 The case of Old Testament saints is especially significant.
-Lot, who “pitched his tent toward Sodom,” though he was “vexed with the filthy conversation of the wicked” [i.e., “troubled” by it], is nowhere said to have participated in their wicked behavior.
-Even the cowardly offering of his daughters to the wicked men of Sodom was, as far as the text tells us, a one-time event and not a lifelong behavior, and it is perhaps noteworthy that even in such a wicked city as Sodom, we are told that his daughters were still virgins.
-When we consider David, it is natural to think of the enormity of his sin and say, “Look how far David went into sin!”
-Yet we find that the sin and its cover-up occupied him for only a few months, just over a year at the most, and when he was confronted with it, he, like Peter in the New Testament, immediately repented and wept bitterly, as recorded in Psalm 38:3-6: “There is no soundness in my flesh because of thine anger; neither is there any rest in my bones because of my sin.
-For mine iniquities are gone over mine head: as an heavy burden they are too heavy for me.
-My wounds stink and are corrupt because of my foolishness.
-I am troubled; I am bowed down greatly; I go mourning all the day long.”
+Lot, who “pitched his tent toward Sodom,” though he was “oppressed by the filthy conduct of the wicked” [i.e., "vexed" or “troubled” by it], is nowhere said to have participated in their wicked behavior.
+Even the cowardly offering of his daughters to the wicked men of Sodom was, as far as the text tells us, a one-time event and not a lifelong behavior, and it is noteworthy that even in such a wicked city as Sodom, we are told that his daughters were still virgins.
+Samson, the Old Testament judge, is another interesting case study; it seems that, in modern times, his character has been unfairly impugned and his sins grossly misinterpreted, especially when we consider that he is honored in Hebrews 11:32 as a great man of faith.
+Likewise, when we consider David, it is natural to think of the enormity of his sin and say, “Look how far David went into sin!”
+Yet we find that the sin and its cover-up occupied him for only a few months, just over a year at the most, and when he was confronted with it, he, like Peter in the New Testament, immediately repented and wept bitterly, as recorded in Psalm 38:3-6:

-In other words, he responded as a true believer, and when we look at the life of David through his writings, we see a man who loved God with such intensity that God called him “a man after God’s own heart.”
-Thus, we see the truth of Hebrews 12:11: “Now no chastening for the present seemeth to be joyous, but grievous: nevertheless afterward it yieldeth the peaceable fruit of righteousness unto them which are exercised thereby.”
+In other words, David responded to his sin as a true believer, and when we look at his life through his writings, we see a man who loved God with such intensity that God called him “a man after God’s own heart.”
+"We had best not think we can sin like David," one of the old divines wrote, "until we can repent like David."

-My point is that we cannot take these challenges, nor our own personal experiences, to contradict the plain meaning of other Scriptures, and we should not build a doctrine of salvation based on incomplete information in the Old Testament when we have a more perfect explanation of it in the New Testament.
-Nor should we build a doctrine on an incomplete character like John Mark, who is often preached as an example of a backslider, when the truth is we know very little about him.
-We know only that Paul “thought not good to take him with them, who departed from them from Pamphylia, and went not with them to the work,” but that later, Paul wrote to Timothy, “Take Mark, and bring him with thee: for he is profitable to me for the ministry.”
-He does not say that he was once “unprofitable,” in the sense of “backslidden,” for we know nothing of the reason Mark departed from them.
+John Mark is also often viewed as a backslider, but the truth is, we know very little about him.
+We know only that Paul “thought not good to take him with them, who departed from them from Pamphylia, and went not with them to the work,” but that later, Paul wrote to Timothy, “Take Mark, and bring him with you: for he is profitable to me for the ministry.”
+He does not say that he was once “unprofitable,” and we ought not to presume he was "backslidden” when we know nothing of the reason Mark departed from them.
 Evidently Barnabas, also a godly man, did not seem troubled by Mark’s departure.
 Perhaps Mark did not feel the Spirit was leading him in that direction, or that he was qualified for the ministry with Paul at that time.
-Perhaps it was simply a matter of spiritual immaturity; but it should not be extrapolated that Mark walked away from the Lord or got involved in long-time serious sin, and thus was an example of the modern “backslider,” when the text does not tell us so.
+Perhaps it was simply a matter of spiritual immaturity, butwe have no grounds to extrapolate that Mark walked away from the Lord or got involved in long-time serious sin, and thus was an example of the modern “backslider,” when the text does not tell us so.

 The Indivisible Truth

 Again, we are not preaching that sinless perfection is attainable in this life.
-But if we say a Christian can look just like the unsaved person for indefinite periods of time, we make a mockery of 2 Corinthians 5:17, which says that “if any man be in Christ, he is a new creature; old things are passed away; behold, all things are become new,” a truth that is reinforced throughout the Bible, including the following passages:
+But if we say a Christian can look just like the unsaved person for indefinite periods of time, we make a mockery of 2 Corinthians 5:17, which says that “if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new,” a truth that is reinforced throughout the Bible, including the following passages.
+Portions which are especially relevant to our theme are underlined.

 Psalm 23:1-3: “The LORD is my shepherd; I shall not want.
-He maketh me to lie down in green pastures: he leadeth me beside the still waters.
-He restoreth my soul: he leadeth me in the paths of righteousness for his name’s sake.”
-(How many will trust Psalm 23:4, “Yea, though I walk through the valley of the shadow of death, I will fear no evil,” as God’s preparing them for death, while forgetting that the rest of the Psalm declares God’s work in the believer for life?
-Salvation is a sovereign work of God, with power to lead the believer into righteousness; Sanctification is God’s work, and it is done in all Christians, so that only He gets the glory.
-This is indeed the Gospel the Apostles preached, and the one “that you received.”
-How is God glorified in a salvation that leaves a person in a condition little different from his natural state?)
+He makes me to lie down in green pastures; He leads me beside the still waters.
+He restores my soul; He leads me in the paths of righteousness For His name’s sake.”
+How many will trust Psalm 23:4, “Yea, though I walk through the valley of the shadow of death, I will fear no evil,” as God’s preparing them for death, while forgetting that the rest of the Psalm declares God’s work in the believer for life?
+Salvation is a sovereign work of God, with power to lead the believer into righteousness: "For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand that we should walk in them" (Ephesians 2:10).
+Sanctification is God’s work, and it is done in all Christians, so that only He gets the glory.
+This is indeed the gospel the Apostles preached, and the one “that you received.”
+How is God glorified in a salvation that leaves a person in a condition little different from his natural state?

-Proverbs 2:6-8: “For the LORD giveth wisdom: out of his mouth cometh knowledge and understanding.
-He layeth up sound wisdom for the righteous: he is a buckler to them that walk uprightly.
-He keepeth the paths of judgment, and preserveth the way of his saints.”
-(Yes, we are also commanded in Prov.
-4, “Keep thy heart with all diligence,” but according to this passage, there is an unseen power making it possible for us to keep that commandment.)
+Proverbs 2:6-8: “For the LORD gives wisdom; From His mouth come knowledge and understanding; He stores up sound wisdom for the upright; He is a shield to those who walk uprightly; He guards the paths of justice, And preserves the way of His saints” We are commanded in Proverbs 4:23, “Keep your heart with all diligence,” but according to Proverbs 2:6-8, there is an unseen power making it possible for us to keep that commandment.

-Rom.
-8:1, 6, 9, 13-14: “There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit….
-For to be carnally minded is death; but to be spiritually minded is life and peace….
-But ye are not in the flesh, but in the Spirit, if so be that the Spirit of God dwell in you.
-Now if any man have not the Spirit of Christ, he is none of His….
-For if ye live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live.
-For as many as are led by the Spirit of God, they are the sons of God.”
-(The “carnal Christian” is accepted as a given in the church, but those who live in a perpetual state of carnality, according to this passage, are flirting with spiritual death.)
+Romans 8:1, 6, 9, 13-14: “There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit....
+For to be carnally minded is death, but to be spiritually minded is life and peace....
+But you are not in the flesh but in the Spirit, if indeed the Spirit of God dwells in you.
+Now if anyone does not have the Spirit of Christ, he is not His....
+For if you live according to the flesh you will die; but if by the Spirit you put to death the deeds of the body, you will live.
+For as many as are led by the Spirit of God, these are sons of God.
+(This distinguishes a spiritual walk from a fleshly one in terms of saved and lost, not in terms of "spiritual Christian" and "carnal Christian.")

-2 Cor.
-5:17: “Therefore, if any man be in Christ, he is a new creature; old things are passed away; behold, all things are become new.”
-(He “is” a new creation, not “ought to be.”
-The true Christian loves God, which is evidenced by the reality that he now longs for Him and delights in His Word, Ps.
-119:174!
+2 Corinthians 5:17: “Therefore, if anyone is in Christ, he is a new creation; old things have passed away; behold, all things have become new.”
+The one who is truly saved ("in Christ") is, not merely ought to be, a new creation.
+The true Christian loves God, which is evidenced by the reality that he now longs for Him and delights in His Word, Psalm 119:174!
 The truth is as Spurgeon said: “Many people think that when we preach salvation, we mean salvation from going to Hell.
-We do mean that, but we mean a great deal more… we mean that He is able to save him from sin and make him a new man.”)
+We do mean that, but we mean a great deal more… we mean that He is able to save him from sin and make him a new man.”

-Gal.
-5:22-24: “But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faith, meekness, temperance: against such there is no law.
-And they that are Christ’s have crucified the flesh with the affections and lusts.”
-(It says “have crucified,” not “should crucify.”)
+Galatians 5:22-24: “But the fruit of the Spirit is love, joy, peace, longsuffering, kindness, goodness, faithfulness, gentleness, self–control.
+Against such there is no law.
+And those who are Christ’s have crucified the flesh with its passions and desires..”
+Note that it says they “have crucified,” not “should crucify.”

-1 Timothy 4:16: “Take heed unto thyself and unto the doctrine.
-Continue in them, for in doing this thou shalt both save thyself and them that hear thee.”
-(Do those who tell of a salvation experience but then grow cold and indifferent to the things of God have a right to boast confidently that they are saved?
-And who could imagine that Paul would have to remind even Timothy of this warning?)
+1 Timothy 4:16: “Take heed to yourself and to the doctrine.
+Continue in them, for in doing this you will save both yourself and those who hear you.”
+Do those who tell of a salvation experience but then grow cold and indifferent to the things of God have a right to boast confidently that they are saved?
+And who could imagine that Paul would have to remind even Timothy of this warning?

-Titus 2:13-14: “Looking for that blessed hope, and the glorious appearing of the great God and our Saviour Jesus Christ; Who gave himself for us, that he might redeem us from all iniquity, and purify unto himself a peculiar people, zealous of good works.”
-(If this does not happen in a “saved” person’s life, or if it happens but then they fall away, what does it say about their “redemption”?)
+Titus 2:13-14: “looking for the blessed hope and glorious appearing of our great God and Savior Jesus Christ, who gave Himself for us, that He might redeem us from every lawless deed and purify for Himself His own special people, zealous for good works.”
+If this does not happen in an apparently saved person’s life, or if it happens but then they fall away, what does it say about their “redemption”?

-Hebrews 8:8-10: “…Behold, the days come, saith the Lord, when I will make a new covenant with the house of Israel and with the house of Judah: Not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; because they continued not in my covenant, and I regarded them not, saith the Lord.
-For this is the covenant that I will make with the house of Israel after those days, saith the Lord; I will put my laws into their mind, and write them in their hearts: and I will be to them a God, and they shall be to me a people.”
-(This passage quotes Jeremiah 31:31-33, echoed in Ezekiel 36:26-28, which speaks of a future day when the nation of Israel will turn back to God and He will supernaturally change their hearts to obey Him, and will remember their sin no more.
+Hebrews 8:8-10: “…Behold, the days are coming, says the LORD, when I will make a new covenant with the house of Israel and with the house of Judah––not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; because they did not continue in My covenant, and I disregarded them, says the LORD.
+For this is the covenant that I will make with the house of Israel after those days, says the LORD: I will put My laws in their mind and write them on their hearts; and I will be their God, and they shall be My people.”
+This passage quotes Jeremiah 31:31-33, echoed in Ezekiel 36:26-28, words spoken to Israel which speak of a day when God will supernaturally change their hearts to obey Him, and will remember their sin no more.
 This Hebrews passage then goes on to indicate that this prophecy was now coming to pass with the coming of Christ – i.e., it is a description of every New Testament believer.
-Many believe it will be fulfilled on a national scale at a future time.)1 John 2:3-5: “And hereby we do know that we know him, if we keep his commandments.
-He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him.
-But whoso keepeth his word, in him verily is the love of God perfected: hereby know we that we are in him.”
-(Does one whose life is characterized by a continual struggle with serious sin and with a lack of love towards God and His Word have the right to be confident about his salvation?)
+Some, including many of the Puritans, believed it may also have a national fulfillment at a future time.

 Biblical Assurance

-These passages should serve to rejoice the heart of the true believer who sees God working in him “both to will and to do.”
-We believe God desires that all of His saints would have the assurance that they have been partakers of the grace of God: “Beloved, if our heart condemn us not, then have we confidence toward God” (1 Jn.
-3:21).
-Just as the Israelites were told that God would work miracles among them “that ye may know that I am the LORD,” every New Testament saint upon salvation is given the inner witness of “the spirit of wisdom and revelation in the knowledge of Him,” “the earnest [or “down payment”] of our inheritance,” which works in the inner man resulting in “the eyes of your understanding being enlightened; that ye may know what is the hope of his calling, and what the riches of the glory of his inheritance in the saints” (Ephesians 1:14-19).
+First, understand that we believe God desires that all of His saints would have the assurance that they have been partakers of the grace of God.
+“Beloved, if our heart does not condemn us, we have confidence toward God” (1 John 3:21).
+Just as the Israelites were told that God would work miracles among them “that you may know that I am the LORD,” every New Testament saint upon salvation is given the inner witness of “the spirit of wisdom and revelation in the knowledge of Him,” “the guarantee [or “down payment”] of our inheritance,” which works in the inner man resulting in “the eyes of your understanding being enlightened; that you may know what is the hope of His calling, what are the riches of the glory of His inheritance in the saints” (Ephesians 1:14-19).

-Assurance is only for those whose life and affections back up their testimony: “My little children, let us love not in word, neither in tongue; but in deed and in truth.
-And hereby we know that we are of the truth, and shall assure our hearts before him” (1 John 3:18-19).
+Scripture teaches clearly that assurance is only for those whose life and affections back up their testimony: “My little children, let us not love in word or in tongue, but in deed and in truth.
+And by this we know that we are of the truth, and shall assure our hearts before Him” (1 John 3:18-19).
 We can’t take 1 John 5:13 out of context and ignore the rest of the book, which is a self-test by which those who profess salvation may determine whether or not they are in the faith.
-John repeatedly points out that mere words do not make a true saint: “If we say that we have fellowship with him, and walk in darkness, we lie, and do not the truth” (1 John 1:6); “If a man say, I love God, and hateth his brother, he is a liar” (1 John 4:20); “He that saith, I know him, and keepeth not his commandments, is a liar, and the truth is not in him” (1 John 2:4); “He that saith he is in the light, and hateth his brother, is in darkness even until now” (1 John 2:9).
+John repeatedly points out that mere words do not make a true saint: “If we say that we have fellowship with him, and walk in darkness, we lie, and do practice the truth” (1 John 1:6); “If someone says, I love God, and hates his brother, he is a liar” (1 John 4:20); “He that says, I know him, and does not keep his commandments, is a liar, and the truth is not in him” (1 John 2:4); “He that says he is in the light, and hates his brother, is in darkness even until now” (1 John 2:9).
 Why are we overly eager to claim the assurance of 1 John 5:13, while at the same time ignoring or glossing over the discomfiting implications of all of these verses and others in the same book, such 1 John 2:15, which says, “If anyone loves the world, the love of the Father is not in him”?

 I would suggest that the widespread use of these unbiblical assurance teachings and misguided appeals in evangelical Christianity is the great error of our day, and has resulted in an almost unreachable generation of fruitless professors, like those of whom Spurgeon said,